Two Tucson veterans recall harrowing experiences on June 6, 1944

 Army Air Force Staff Sgt.
 Al Arreola

-At 10 at night June 5, 1944, Arreola was awaken to prepare equipment for “our raid over the invasion coast” the following morning on D-Day.
+At 10 at night June 5, 1944, Arreola was awoken to prepare equipment for “our raid over the invasion coast” the following morning on D-Day.

 At age 20, D-Day was Arreola’s 21st raid, leaving Thorpe Abbotts Airfield in Norfolk, England, to bomb “enemy installations along the French coast.”